wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

 #### **Note**

-This actions are applicable again only for our custom build, as the original environment from ML-Agents has even more actions, using action tables (newer API).
+These actions are applicable again only for our custom build, as the original environment from ML-Agents has even more actions, using action tables (newer API).
 This newer API accepts in most of the cases a tuple or list for the actions, with each entry representing corresponding to a specific action table (a nested set of